 SUPPORTING HEALTHY JOINTS

 Supporting healthy joints is a multi-approach process.
 It often involves mild exercise and weight control, as recommended by your veterinarian.
-Intra-articular (IA) injections of corticosteroids, hyaluronic acid, and polysulfated glycosaminoglycans are often used as aggressive therapy to decrease inflammation and swelling.
-Intra-articular injections should ALWAYS be done by your horses veterinarian.
-Oral supplementation is often used as an adjunct to IA injections.
+Intra-articular (IA) s of corticosteroids, hyaluronic acid, and polysulfated glycosaminoglycans are often used as aggressive therapy to decrease inflammation and swelling.
+Intra-articular s should ALWAYS be done by your horses veterinarian.
+Oral supplementation is often used as an adjunct to IA s.

 Several options are available to battle against equine joint conditions.

 Sodium pentosan polysulfate (PPS) is a linear polymer prepared from xylan, a complex hemicellulose extract of the plant (Beechwood) origin.
 PPS is one of the sulfated heparinoid compounds.
 The â€œheparin likeâ€ anti-coagulant effects have been reduced and the anti-inflammatory, fibrinolytic and tissue trophic effects have been enhanced.

 SODIUM PENTOSAN POLYSULFATE actively reverses the effects of osteoarthritis in the joints via a series of actions including:

 1. Stimulating Chondrocyte Metabolism: Results in increased production of proteoglycans and healthy cartilage matrix.
 PPS stimulates synovial fibroblasts and produces an increased amount of high molecular weight hyaluronic acid which results in an increased production of normally viscous joint fluid.
 Improving the fluid volume and consistency results in more effective joint lubrication and also stabilisation, which limits further cartilage damage.